elmtree-askmo/cloudcannon-app/content/learn/physics/how-do-newtons-laws-form-the-foundation-for-classical-mechanics.md

     subject: Physics
     url: /learn/physics/questions/what-is-the-conservation-of-angular-momentum-and-its-mathematical-representation
 related_article5:
-    id: 118210
+    id: 118201
     title: >-
-        How does the law of gravitation demonstrate the relationship between physics and mathematics?
+        What is Faraday's Law and how does it relate to mathematics?
     subject: Physics
-    url: /learn/physics/questions/how-does-the-law-of-gravitation-demonstrate-the-relationship-between-physics-and-mathematics
+    url: /learn/physics/questions/what-is-faradays-law-and-how-does-it-relate-to-mathematics
 ---

 &nbsp;